ChenSikang/ClusterX/README.md

 ```

 ### 1. graph construct
-Before running, please make sure that the dataset exists in the current path.
+The training data (ClusterX dataset) needs to be constructed through ***Featurizer.py***, and the molecular graph is output as a numpy file.
+The same steps are used for the data to be clusteredBefore running, please make sure that the dataset exists in the data_dir path.
 ```
-python Featurizer.py
+python Featurizer.py --data_dir 'your_data_path'
 ```

 ### 2. pre-training
-We provide the pre-trained network parameters (pretrain_ClusterX.pkl)，if you want to retrain a pre-trained model
+We provide the pre-trained network parameters (pretrain_ClusterX.pkl), you can also use ClusterX dataset or your own training set to retrain a pre-trained model
 ```
 python pretrain.py --data_dir 'your_train_data_path'
 ```